vttresearch/quantum-computer-documentation/docs/calibration.md

 - Adjusts qubit drive frequency, amplitude fine-tuning and readout threshold
 - Measures $T_1$, $T_2$, $T_2^*$, readout accuracy, single- and two-qubit gate fidelities

 A calibration sequence produces what is called a `calibration_set`.
-This is a set of device parameters, which the quantum computing is currently using to execute quantum circuits.
+This is a set of device parameters, which the quantum computer is currently using to execute quantum circuits.
 It is identified via a `calibration_set_id`, a unique identifier for the specific `calibration_set`.
 Usually, when submitting quantum circuits, the most up-to-date calibration set is used, however, it is possible to use a specific `calibration_set_id`.
 This can be useful for testing the degradation of the performance of our quantum computers.

 ### Quality metrics set